Dhaval2404/ImagePicker/README.md

 </div>
 <br/>

-Simple Library to Pick an image from the Gallery or Capture image with Camera.
+Simple Library to **Pick an image from the Gallery or Capture image using Camera**.
+It also allows to **Crop and Compress the Image based on resolution and image size**.

 Almost 90% of the app that I have developed has Image upload feature.
 To simplify the image pick/capture option I have created this library.
 Its easily configurable and easy to use.